-24. SUPPLY DIRECTORATE
+22. SUPPLY DIRECTORATE

-- a.
+a.
 The MCASCP Supply Directorate can provide fuel support, box lunches and contracting support to supplement mishap site command post operations.
-Squadrons from MAG-14 will normally coordinate all logistical requirements through the MAG S-4, per MAG-14 GruO 3750.1C.
+MAG-14 squadrons will normally coordinate all logistical requirements through MAG S-4, per MAG-14 Group Order 3750.1C.
 Contact information for the Supply Officer is found in Appendix D of this Order.
-After hours, the MCASCP CDO can recall the Supply Officer in order to expedite assistance. - b.
+After hours, the MCASCP CDO can recall the Supply Officer in order to expedite assistance.

+b.
 Fuel support for aviation, vehicles, and generators can be requested directly through the MCAS Fuels Officer (252)466-3942.
 Messing support may be requested directly through the Food Services Officer at (252)466-6989.

-25. AIRCRAFT MISHAP BOARD (AMB).
+23. AIRCRAFT MISHAP BOARD (AMB)

+- a.
 The reporting custodian (normally the CO of the mishap squadron) is required by reference (a) to have a standing AMB.
 The AMB shall be prepared to respond to the scene of the mishap as part of the Station convoy in order to begin the initial safety investigation.
 It is important that the AMB is allowed to access the mishap site once deemed safe by the Incident Commander or the IH in order to document perishable evidence.
 Once the mishap aircraft is turned over to the AMB senior member from the Incident Commander, the AMB owns the mishap aircraft and all other supporting agencies shall report to the AMB senior member.
 The AMB is comprised of a senior member, ASO, maintenance representative, operations representative, and a flight surgeon.
 Duties and responsibilities of the AMB are detailed in reference (a).
-The AMB is usually recalled by the squadron ODO.
-Per JAGINST 5800.7D (JAGMAN), a separate investigation will also normally be conducted by an officer outside the AMB.
-The Naval Criminal Investigative Service (NCIS) may be notified if criminal intent is suspected.
+The AMB is usually recalled by the squadron ODO. - b.
+The AMB will eventually take custody of the mishap site from the Incident Commander.
+Even though the site may be deemed safe enough for the AMB to begin their initial survey, there will still certainly be numerous hazards present at the mishap site.
+The AMB is responsible for providing their own PPE as well as providing any required PPE for COMMSTRAT photographers assigned to support the AMB. - c.
+Per JAGINST 5800.7F (JAGMAN), a separate investigation will also normally be conducted by an officer outside the AMB.
+When safety investigators suspect criminal conduct, they are advised to suspend the SI and secure the site, notify law enforcement and the CA, secure privileged information, and turn over all non-privileged information to other investigative bodies.
+The appointing authority then confers with the Naval Safety Center (NSC) Staff Attorney.
+Similarly, the appointing authority should direct suspension of the SI if (s)he suspects misconduct and, with the assistance of the SJA, should evaluate whether criminal prosecution is contemplated.